linux-china/jenv/README.md

 If the environment needs tweaking for jenv to be installed, the installer will prompt you accordingly and ask you to restart.

 ## Install Java
-Because I can not redistribute Java SDK, so you should download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html and install.
-After install please execute following command:
+Because I cannot redistribute Java SDK, so you should download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html and install by yourself.
+After installation, please execute the following command:

     $ mkdir -p $HOME/.jenv/candidates/java
-    $ ln -s /Library/Java/JavaVirtualMachines/jdk1.7.0_17.jdk/Contents/home $HOME/.jenv/candidates/java/1.7.0_17
+    $ ln -s /Library/Java/JavaVirtualMachines/jdk1.7.0_45.jdk/Contents/home $HOME/.jenv/candidates/java/1.7.0_45
-    $ jenv default java 1.7.0_17
+    $ jenv default java 1.7.0_45

+for Mac user, after you install JDK from dmg file, please execute:

+   $ jenv install java 1.7.0_45 system

+and jenv will link the Java version automatically.

 You can also install Java by http url:

    $ jenv install java 1.7.0_17  http://xxxx.com/java/java-1.7.0_17.zip

-## Install canidates
+## Install candidates

-First view all available candidates:
+Firstly, view all available candidates:

     $ jenv all

-Second list available version for the candidate, such as maven candidate:
+Secondly, list available versions for the candidate, such as maven candidate:

     $ jenv ls maven

-Final install the candidate with the version:
+Finally, install the candidate with the specified version:

-    $ jenv install maven 3.0.5
+    $ jenv install maven 3.1.1

-In your terminal, input mvn --version to check the installation.
+In your terminal, type `mvn --version` to check the installation.

-If you want to list all installed candidates, please use following command.
+If you want to list all installed candidates, use the following command:

     $ jenv ls

 ### Update repository
-The candidate's versions are maintained on the central repository.
+The candidate's versions are maintained in the central repository.
 To keep updated with central repository, please use:

     $ jenv repo update

+### Clonable development environments with jenv
+You can clone your jenv between multiple hosts.

+* clone your local jenv to remote host: `jenv clone user@remote-host`
+* clone your local candidate to remote host:  `jenv clone candidate version user@remote-host`
+* clone candidate from remote host: `jenv clone user@remote-host canidate version`

 ## Other Commands

-  * uninstall: Uninstall the candidate with the version, such as jenv uninstall maven 3.0.4
+  * `uninstall`: Uninstall the candidate with the version specified, such as `jenv uninstall maven 3.0.4`
-  * reinstall: Reinstall the candidate with the version, such as jenv reinstall maven 3.0.5
+  * `reinstall`: Reinstall the candidate with the version specified, such as `jenv reinstall maven 3.0.5`
-  * use: Use the candidate with the version, such as jenv use maven 3.0.4
+  * `use`: Use the candidate with the version specified, such as `jenv use maven 3.0.4`
-  * which: Which version for candidate
+  * `which`: Check which version for candidate
-  * pause: Pause candidate usage
+  * `pause`: Pause candidate usage
-  * exe: Execute script under candidate, such as "jenv execute tomcat startup.sh" or "jenv execute tomee startup.sh"
+  * `exe`: Execute script under candidate, such as `jenv execute tomcat startup.sh` or `jenv execute tomee startup.sh`
-  * default: Make the version as default, such as jenv default maven 3.0.4
+  * `default`: Make the version as default, such as `jenv default maven 3.0.4`
-  * cd: Change directory to candidate install directory, such as jenv cd groovy
+  * `cd`: Change directory to candidate install directory, such as `jenv cd groovy`
-  * show: Display candidate's detail information
+  * `show`: Display the candidate's detailed information
-  * requirements: Display jenv requirements
+  * `requirements`: Display jenv requirements

 ## jenvrc support
 jenvrc is jenv setup file which contains candidate and the version as following: